robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-16/2/activities/01_Nmap/Unsolved/README.md

    Notice that in addition to the service type, Nmap displays the enumerated version numbers.

-   -  What web service and version is running?
+   -  What web service and version is running?  **Apache 2.2.8**

    - Is this web service version vulnerable?
-If so, what is the vulnerability?
+If so, what is the vulnerability?  **CVE-2017-9798**+

  4. Look at port `21`.
 Google VSFTPD v2.3.4.
-      - What does this tell you about this software and version?
+      - What does this tell you about this software and version? **VSFTPD v2.3.4 Backdoor Command Execution**

       - How is this information useful to an attacker?

+      - ### can Backdoor Command Execution

 3. Experiment with using various scan techniques and interpret the results.

    - Type `nmap` at the command prompt to get a list of commands that you can play with.